EricMFink/ProfessionalResponsibility/_questions/FairnessQuestions.md

 ### Question 49

 Attorney represents A in the case of A v.
 B.  B is acting pro se.
 Attorney telephones B and states:  “Is there some way we can settle this case before trial.
 My goal is to see that everyone gets a fair deal.
-I have thoroughly reviewed the case and, in my opinion, you have about a 40% chance of recovery; thus, I’d recommend that you settle.”
+I have thoroughly reviewed the case and, in my opinion, you have about a 40% chance of recovery; thus, I’d recommend that you settle."

 Is Attorney subject to discipline?